 Those who fasted had less insulin resistance and fewer markers of metabolic syndrome.
 They also had less inflammation.
 Experts believe this could translate to better heart health.
 Previous research has shown that intermittent fasting can help people lose weight and reduce their chances of heart disease.
 Read on for reports of those earlier studies.

 An Observational Study on Fasting and Better Heart Health:

 Years ago, a study in Utah found that fasting on a regular basis might contribute to better heart health.
 The researchers questioned 200 people undergoing angiography to detect heart disease.
 The patients, mostly members of the Church of Jesus Christ of Latter Day Saints (Mormons), were asked about fasting.
 Those who reported fasting once a month were 58 percent less likely to have diseased coronary arteries than those who did not.
 The findings were reported at the meeting of the American College of Cardiology in April, 2011.

 Following Up on Fasting and Better Heart Health:

-A new study from Intermountain Healthcare Heart Institute has found that people who practice intermittent fasting are less likely to develop heart failure.
+A subsequent study from Intermountain Healthcare Heart Institute found that people who practice intermittent fasting are less likely to develop heart failure.
 They also have better chances of survival after cardiac catheterization.
 Researchers tracked 2,000 patients undergoing this diagnostic procedure for four and a half years.
 When they had the test performed, the participants answered questions about lifestyle.